 Ghost towns, defunct phosphate mines, and remote hunting camps within cultivated pine forests of North Central Florida changed my worldview.
 Such immersion into an ecologically diverse and irrevocably damaged environment is crucial in my development as an artist.

 Much of my work references cave painting and primal marks focused on non-agricultural human contact with the land.
 I use materials such as dirt, clay, charcoal, ash, and found objects because they are materials which embody difficult relationships with the earth and humanity.

 Following two simultaneous degrees from Florida School of the Arts and Saint Johns River State College, he then attended the University of North Florida where he double majored in Fine Art and Art History.
 He subsequently earned his Bachelor’s in Fine Arts in 2017 from the University of North Florida.
-He is now an MFA candidate at Pratt Institute in Brooklyn NY in 2019 with Cum Laude.
+He Earned his MFA at Pratt Institute in Brooklyn NY in 2019 with Cum Laude.
 Allen has exhibited work in Jacksonville Florida, New York NY, and Karojbg, Mocitiada Villa Moncitta, Croatia.